 - Keep Records – Keeping some kind of record is always advisable.
 If nothing else it’ll stop the roller coaster of winning v’s losing in terms of emotion.
 It also makes it easier to see which of your football trading strategies are most effective.

 - Specific Knowledge – Knowledge is power, in anything.
 But it makes a huge difference to the results of most football trading strategies.
 Knowing you’re players, teams and situations will change the likely outcomes of so many situations.
 If a team is desperate for a goal in the last few minutes of a match all sorts of crazy moves can occur… producing some great potential.

-Never stop learning!
 The more Football trading strategies you have at your disposal the more profits you can make.
-There will be occasions where the opportunity changes and the strategy you was about to use will no longer be of use.
-These kind of situations can be frustrating to say the least, but if you have more ‘strings to your bow’ as we say here in the UK then other opportunities appear in the moment as previous ones cease to be of use.
+There will be occasions when the opportunity changes and the strategy you were about to use will no longer be of use.
+These kinds of situations can be frustrating, to say the least, but if you have more ‘strings to your bow’ as we say here in the UK then other opportunities appear in the moment as previous ones cease to be of use.

 Trading markets evolve over time which also makes it important to search for new edges as well as those timeless strategies that will always be there!